 The District shall retain records of the complaint and investigation in accordance with CPC(LOCAL).

 Access to Policy and Procedures

-This policy and any accompanying procedures shall be distributed annually in the employee and student handbooks.
-Copies of the policy and procedures shall be posted on the District's website, to the extent practicable, and shall be readily available at each campus and the District's administrative offices.
+Information regarding this policy and any related procedures shall be included annually in the employee and student handbooks.
+The policy and procedures shall be posted on the District's website; a copy may also be obtained at each campus and the District's administrative offices.